 22,155 [Number—multiplication and division: Multiply numbers up to 4 digits by a one-digit number using formal written methods]

-Let us know how you get on with the free resource.
-We'd love to hear: firstname.lastname@example.org
+Also, let us know how you get on with the free resource.
+We’d love to hear from you: firstname.lastname@example.org